mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 Somethinkg about more direct link between code and output. - as with block coding - this is an intermediate step.
 -->

-There are other examples of the use of paper prototyping of GDPs being used by parents to provide scaffolding for their childrens.
+There are other examples of the use of paper prototyping of GDPs being used by parents to provide scaffolding for their children.
 When invited to share about their design process in a post session interview, Fi and Ma also discuss the use of paper to clarify initial GDP ideas in interview data.
 When asked if they were able to Ma prompts

     Mi: Tell me a  bit  how you came up with those aims in your game, in terms of coming up with a plan.
     Ma: What for the things that we need to do to it to finish it?